 In the past year I’ve made a greater effort to look for what Yahweh, our Heavenly Father, is try to show me in every situation.
 There is always something to learn, even in the darkest of situations. :)

 Life is a journey.
-A believer’s life is continuing to grow in Yahushua (“Jesus”).
+A believer’s life is continuing to grow in Yahushua (commonly called “Jesus”).
 It is following the footsteps of the Savior.
 Learning little, by little.

 I’ll say that it is much easier to learn the lessons He is trying to teach you the first time.
 Though, if you don’t stop to think about what He is showing you, then you probably won’t learn it.